mvangel/wikipedia/README.md

-Wikipedia
+wikipedia
 =========

-Parsing of redirects and sections which target to sections of pages as single pages.
+Parsing of useful data from Wikipedia, DBPedia and Freebase